MaksimDzhangirov/backendBankExample/docs/part64-eng.md

 return this error if the user is not found in the database.

-Now, since the `buildContext` function is exactly the same as the `OK` case, let's refactor the code so we don't have a duplicate one here.
+Now, since the `buildContext` function is exactly the same as the `OK` case, let's refactor the code, so we don't have a duplicate one here.
 This method can actually be made as a global function, that can be reused in other RPC's unit tests as well.
 So I'm gonna put it in the `main_test.go` file, and name it `newContextWithBearerToken()`.
 We'll have to add a